Alfred Hitchcock Presents Collectors’ Guide

 • Murder most delicious: thrilling, often gruesome tales almost let the baddie triumph

-• Strict production code forced him to explain at end how wicked were punished after all
+• But strict TV censorship forced end explanation of how wicked were punished after all

 • Horror masterpiece Psycho was made with his own Shamley Productions television crew